 What ages do you consider your ancestors to be in your imagination when you explore their lives?

-Our grandparents were not always old people.
+Our grandparents were not always old people (if they survived that long).
 Our parents were not always adults.
 Sometimes, our parents and grandparents may forget we are not still children!

 Names and Faces